tuosuniversity/Vellum/Output/EN/Setting Down Your Thoughts/13_step2.md

 ### Article 3

-**SEO-Optimized Title:** Unlock Your Inner Resilience: A Glimpse into the Deep Mindfulness Framework for Anxiety & Depression
+ Unlock Your Inner Resilience: A Glimpse into the Deep Mindfulness Framework for Anxiety & Depression

 **Article Body:**